Graptopetalum rusbyi (Greene) Rose

 How to Grow and Care

-It is native to in Arizona and and south into northern Mexico.
+This species is native to Arizona and south into northern Mexico.

 - Back to genus Graptopetalum